EndPointCorp/end-point-blog/2016/03/23/learning-from-data-basics-naive-bayes.html.md

 Imagine that you’re working on an e-commerce store for your client.
 One of the requirements is to present the currently logged in user with a “promotion box” somewhere on the page.
 The goal is to maximize our chances of having the user put the product from the box into the basket.
 There’s one promotional box and a couple of different categories of products to choose the actual product from.

-### Thinking about the solution — using probability theory
+### Thinking about the solution—​using probability theory

 One of the obvious directions we may want to turn towards is to use probability theory.
 If we could collect the data about the user’s previous choices and his or her characteristics, we can use probability to select the product category best suited for the current user.
 We would then choose a product from this category that currently has an active promotion.